bdruesedow/kubernetes-workshop/readme.md

 ![Jenkins Credentials](https://raw.githubusercontent.com/bdruesedow/kubernetes-workshop/master/lecture/images/registry_error.PNG)

-Docker daemon has not permission to pull from an insecure registry, that is not configured in `daemon.json`.
+Docker daemon has no permission to pull from an insecure registry, that is not configured in `daemon.json`.
 To fix this, add the registry as insecure regsitry.

 With docker desktop: